-Lipoproteins comprise of proteins with a core of lipids (cholesterol/triglycerides).
+Lipoproteins are made up of proteins with a core of lipids (cholesterol/triglycerides).

 They provide a way for water-insoluble lipids to be carried in the circulation, acting as a biological taxi, picking them up and dropping them off where they are required.

-Chylomicron – carries triglycerides from the intestines to the liver, skeletal muscle and adipose tissue
+- Chylomicrons: carry triglycerides from the intestines to the liver, skeletal muscle and adipose tissue

 2. The chylomicrons then travel in the bloodstream to peripheral tissues.

-3. In the peripheral tissues (e.g. adipose tissues) chylomicrons release their fats when they meet tissue expressing lipoprotein lipase (LPL), which allows fats to be absorbed in the form of fatty acids and glycerol.
+3. In the peripheral tissues (e.g. adipose tissues) chylomicrons release their fats when they meet tissue expressing lipoprotein lipase (LPL).
+This allows fats to be absorbed in the form of fatty acids and glycerol.

-4. After unloading their fats, chylomicrons are smaller and referred to as chylomicron remnants.
+4. After unloading their fats, chylomicrons become smaller and are then known as chylomicron remnants.

 6. Chylomicron remnants then travel to the liver and are removed by the binding of apoE to their remnant receptor.